 - 2 eggs

-- 1 cup graham cracker crumbs about 15 graham crackers
+- 1 cup graham cracker crumbs (about 15 square graham crackers)

 - 3 tablespoons unsalted butter melted

-Make the Batter: In a large bowl add cream cheese and sugar, beat until smooth and creamy.
-Start with low speed and gradually increase to medium. (don’t over-beat or you’ll trap too much air.)
+- Make the Batter: In a large bowl add cream cheese and sugar, beat on medium speed until smooth and creamy.
+(Don’t over-beat or you’ll trap too much air.)

-- Pour cheesecake batter into each mason jar, leaving about 1/2 inch from the top.
+- Pour cheesecake batter on top of the crust, leaving about 1/2 inch from the top.

-- Place the lid on each mason jar, and twist it gently until “fingertip tight” (This means the lid is barely closed and can be easily open with your fingers.)
+- Place the lid on each mason jar, and twist it gently until “fingertip tight” (This means the lid is barely closed and can be easily open with two fingers.)

-Chill the Cheesecake: Remove the mason jars from the water bath and pat dry the surface of the lid with paper towels.
+- Chill the Cheesecake: When the timer goes off, remove the mason jars from the water bath and pat dry the surface of the lid with paper towels.